tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

   rebuilds are sometimes lost, leading to **slow rebuilds**.
 This happens when dependencies are accurately declared, but not *precisely declared*.
-For instance, it's a shame to rebuild all of dependent package B after a change to package A that did not cause any of the interface files for modules in A to change.
+For instance, it's a shame to rebuild all of dependent package B, along with anything that depends on it, after a simple change to package A that did not cause any of the interface files for modules in A to change.
 * The resulting system is brittle, complex and therefore **hard to maintain**, because it's an accumulation of multiple build subsystems configured in ways custom to each language.
 You have